quidmonkey/namespacejs/README.md

 });
 ```

-### API
+## API

-* module(string, function) - String specifies a namespace, function a closure.
+* `module(string, function)` - String specifies a namespace, function a closure.
-* module(string, array, function) - String specifies a namespace, array a list of strings which are dependencies to be injected, function a closure.
+* `module(string, array, function)` - String specifies a namespace, array a list of strings which are dependencies to be injected, function a closure.
-* registerModule(string, object) - String specifies a namespace, object a module (or library) to store on the namespace.
+* `registerModule(string, object)` - String specifies a namespace, object a module (or library) to store on the namespace.

+## Notes

 A sample demonstration is included in this repository.
 You can run it by opening index.html in a web browser and reviewing the console.

-NamespaceJS is a mere 438 bytes minified.
+NamespaceJS is a mere 615 bytes minified.